 The trained model of LLaMA was only made available to researchers, but it leaked online.
 The data used to train the model are disclosed, but its impossible for average users, without access to mind blowing computing power, to train by themselves.

 The model that is open sourced, is the first version, trained on twenty different languages, English being the predominant one.
-There are four variants of the model based on the number of parameters they were trained with, the 7B and 13B variants which are 13 GB and 26 GB in size, contain 32 and 40 layers respectively.
+There are four variants of the model based on the number of parameters that they were trained with, the 7B and 13B variants which are 13 GB and 26 GB in size, contain 32 and 40 layers respectively.
 Both these are trained on 1 trillion tokens.
-Then come the state of the art, 30B and 65B variants which are 52 GB and 104 GB in size, contain 60 and 80 layers respectively with both trained on 1.4 trillion tokens.
+Then come the state of the art, 30B and 65B variants, which are 52 GB and 104 GB in size, contain 60 and 80 layers respectively with both trained on 1.4 trillion tokens.
 Meta claims that the 13 billion parameters LLaMA-13B beats the 175 billion parameters GPT-3 by OpenAI and the LLaMA-65B beats the PaLM-540B model which powers Google's Bard AI.

 Running LLaMA on Windows